 L = (B² – C²) * 0.785 ⁄ T

-This means if we know the paper roll diameter, core size and paper thickness, we can get the paper length.
-(P.S: The paper roll length has no any relationship with the paper width, no matter it is a 80mm width or 57mm width paper)
+This means if we know the paper roll diameter, core size, and paper thickness, we can get the paper length.
+(P.S: The paper roll length has no relationship with the paper width, no matter it is an 80mm width or 57mm width paper)

-For 80mm x 70mm x 12.7mm thermal paper, the paper diameter (B) is 70mm, the core size (C) is 13mm, the paper thickness (T) for 58gsm thermal paper is 75um.
-Use the above formula, we can calculate the paper length to be 49m.
+For 80mm x 70mm x 13mm 60gsm thermal paper, the paper diameter (B) is 70mm, the core size (C) is 13mm x 17mm, and the 60gsm paper thickness (T) is 80um.
+Using the above formula, we can easily get the roll’s length is 45m.

-Don’t just pay attention to the price per roll, but also look at the price per meter.
+Don’t just pay attention to the price per roll, but also look at the cost per meter.
 The longer paper will be more cost-effective for you.
-Always consider the length factor when buying paper rolls, to make sure you are getting what you pay for!
+Always consider the thickness and length factors when buying paper rolls to make sure you are getting what you pay for!
 If you are still looking for more information about thermal paper rolls, please do not hesitate to contact us at [email protected].